KubriakZahoor107/Art-Culture-Backend/README.md

 ## Tests and Linting

-Dev dependencies such as Jest and ESLint are installed with `npm install`.
-Run the following commands from the repository root:
+Dev dependencies such as Jest and ESLint are installed with `npm install` in the `server` directory.
+Run the following commands from `server`:

 ```bash
 npm run lint